-Many seniors often give up their pet for adoption when they need to move to a Senior Living facility.
+Many seniors often give up their pets for adoption when they need to downsize or move to a Senior Living facility.
 It’s not easy because of the inability to take care of themselves, their pets, coupled with not having the right place to live.
 Yet, not having a pet goes hand-in-hand with lower cognitive, physical, and psychological functions.
 So, a guide to pet-friendly Assisted Living facility helps with a better quality of life.

 Even though it’s better to keep a furry companion by your side, it’s hard to just pack up and move into the nearest senior apartment.
 Learn about pet policies, what these communities cost, considerations before moving, and the most pet-friendly state for seniors.